micmejia/bible-dump/NKJV/Matthew/Matt 26.md

 And when they had sung a hymn, they went out to the Mount of Olives. ## Jesus Predicts Peter's Denial

 ###### 31
-Then Jesus said to them, "All of you will be [^f]made to stumble because of Me this night, for it is written: 'I will strike the Shepherd, And the sheep of the flock will be scattered.'
+Then Jesus said to them, "All of you will be made to stumble because of Me this night, for it is written: 'I will strike the Shepherd, And the sheep of the flock will be scattered.'

 ###### 32
 But after I have been raised, I will go before you to Galilee."

 ###### 33
-Peter answered and said to Him, "Even if all are [^g]made to stumble because of You, I will never be made to stumble."
+Peter answered and said to Him, "Even if all are made to stumble because of You, I will never be made to stumble."

 ###### 34
 Jesus said to him, "Assuredly, I say to you that this night, before the rooster crows, you will deny Me three times."